 Any hopes for more favorable Palestinian prospects would necessarily rest on a measure of active external support and involvement.
 But foreign sympathy for the Palestinian cause, at least in those countries where perceptions of equity or justice play some role in influencing policy, is likely to diminish once that cause has been transformed, by the creation of a Palestinian state, from the struggle of a homeless people for self-determination into an expansionist, irredentist crusade.
 The position of the Soviet Union and its clients, of course, would not be affected by such considerations, and the possibility of Soviet support for Palestinian revisionism is self-evident.
-However, Soviet involvement, though a serious danger for Israel, would be primarily a function of superpower relations in the region. regardless of whether it were prompted by Palestinian appeals or by Soviet initiatives.
+However, Soviet involvement, though a serious danger for Israel, would be primarily a function of superpower relations in the region, regardless of whether it were prompted by Palestinian appeals or by Soviet initiatives.
 Its probability will be assessed in the latter context.

-The most problematic and critical variable would be the material contribution of other Arab states to a Palestinian-inspired confrontation with Israel.
+The most problematic and critical variable would be the material contribution of other Arab states to a Palestinianinspired confrontation with Israel.
 Palestinians might be reluctant to solicit such support, since it could compromise their sovereignty or produce a military conflict in which Palestinian independence would be the first casualty, whatever the final outcome.
 And even if practical Arab support for Palestinian revisionism were actively sought, it is not at all clear that this support would be forthcoming.
-Historically, the Arab effort on behalf of Palestine was wholly resolute only when the direct interests of Arab states were engaged.
-Even today, the unwillingness of Arab states to expend their national resources, aside from rhetoric, and risk their immediate interests for the sake of Palestine is a source of bitter disappointment to the Palestinians themselves.

-The impact of a Palestinian state on Arab attitudes to Israel and on the centrality of the Palestine issue in inter-Arab politics cannot be known.
-It is reasonable to expect, however, that in the aftermath of a settlement, the Palestinian capacity to mobilize Arab assistance would be further weakened.
-The satisfaction, even if partial, of Palestinian national aspirations. would undercut the moral basis of their claim on Arab resources.
-The reduction of the Palestinian presence in various Arab states - through voluntary and/or compulsory evacuation or through rehabilitation of refugees - would diminish their ability to coerce support from fragile governments, especially in Lebanon and the Gulf.
+Historically, the Arab effort on behalf of Palestine was wholly resolute only when the direct interests of Arab states were engaged.15 Even today, the unwillingness of Arab states to expend their national resources, aside from rhetoric, and risk their immediate interests for the sake of Palestine is a source of bitter disappointment to the Palestinians themselves.16 mobilize Arab assistance would be further weakened.
+The satisfaction, even if partial, of Palestinian national aspirations, would undercut the moral basis of their claim on Arab resources.
+The reduction of the Palestinian presence in various Arab states - through voluntary and/or compulsory evacuation or through rehabilitation of refugees-would diminish their ability to coerce support from fragile governments, especially in Lebanon and the Gulf.
 The "normalization" of the Palestinians' condition would transform them into a "normal" actor in the interplay of Arab politics, that is, one whose capacity to influence the behavior of other actors rests primarily on its instrumental resources (military power, economic assets, geographic advantage, and so on) rather than on ideological privilege or preeminence.
 Relations of influence based on these factors suggest that a Palestinian state bent on confrontation with Israel would find it difficult to impose its demands on other states with whom prior coordination was sought; a unilateral provocation, based on the hope that other states would be compelled by Arab solidarity to intervene, would be extremely hazardous.